httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 4. UAs MUST ignore any header fields containing directives, or other header field value data, that do not conform to the syntax defined in this specification.
-In particular, UAs must not attempt to fix malformed header fields.
+In particular, UAs MUST NOT attempt to fix malformed header fields.

 5. If a header field contains any directive(s) the UA does not recognize, the